-A convenient way to compile and run Java programs using the Linux console is to add all JAR (Java archive) files from the directory "lib" of the Jas4pp installation directory to the Java CLASSPATH.
+A convenient way to compile and run Java programs using the Linux console is to add all jars files from the directory "lib" of the Jas4pp installation directory to the Java CLASSPATH.
 The same method can be used for JShell.
 Examples of such approaches are available in dedicated books on Java.